harmony-co/hbp/README.md

 |  `24`  |        16         |  `u128`  |
 |  `25`  |        32         |  `u256`  |
 |  `26`  |        64         |  `u512`  |

+Arbitrary size integers:

+Marker: `2F`

+Arbitrary sized integers are followed by `2` bytes designating their bit-width, however serializers should always aim to byte align the size.

 ### Floats